 Another example of revisionism that is not stamped out is the belief that some African Americans are descendants of the Israeli tribes of Israel.
 They believe that black Jews were created from the "Curse of Ham" from the Book of Genesis where Ham cursed Canaan for looking upon his naked body and the curse turned his skin black.
 Considering that daily bathing and modesty are relatively new concepts and instead most people in ancient history swam naked in rivers or the ocean clearly in view of others, surely if the Curse of Ham was actually true, we would all be black today!

 The Egyptians accurately recorded through their prolific artworks which clearly displayed the difference between themselves and black Africans.
-Also their information reveals that there was conflict between the two groups.
+Also, their information reveals that there was the conflict between the two groups.